 Our Member Centers

-NKR works with an elite a network of 96 member centers spanning 35 states and the District of Columbia.
-Member Centers have the opportunity to participate in a variety of living donation programs including advanced donation, remote donation and Donor Shield.
+NKR works with an elite network of 96 member centers spanning 35 states and the District of Columbia.
+Member Centers have the opportunity to participate in a variety of living donation programs including voucher donation, remote donation and Donor Shield.
 Each member center must adhere to strict center requirements and guidelines to maintain membership in good standing.

 In the Media

 National Kidney Registry Expands Donor Shield Lost Wage Reimbursement to 6 Week Max